rladiestunis/Dailycoding-Challenge/Day15.md

 ▪ top_n(): Select top n rows ordered by a variable

-Take a look at the examples below to understand more the use of those functions.
+Take a look at the examples below to understand more the use of those functions ⬇️

 Happy Coding Learning !